On This Page

 Comfortis and Trifexis (both contain the same flea product but Trifexis also controls intestinal worms and heartworms well) Trifexis not approved for cats.

-NexGard: extremely safe and effective ... and delicious... control of fleas and ticks
+NexGard: extremely safe and effective ... and delicious... excellent control of fleas and ticks

 Bravecto: is brand new and supposed to kill 100% of fleas and ticks for 3 months at a time.
-I don't have any experience with these new collars
+I don't have any experience with these new chewable tablets yet.

 Seresto Collar: is supposed to work well for 8 Months on fleas and ticks.
 I don't have any experience with these new collars.